sonicavionics/sonicavionics.com/docs/avionics/index.md

 ## Open source

 The student rocketry community is quite open to sharing ideas.
 This makes it easier for new student teams such as my own to build themselves up.
 The goal is to have a thriving space industry.
 The bottom line is that the more people we have that are knowledgeable in rocketry the better chance humanity has.
 This is largely the philosophy the rocketry teams I've spoken to have.
-This is one reason why MARS strives to open source everything we do.
 We stand on the shoulders of giants.
 It is unfeasible to donate to every single open source project you gain knowledge from, so the least we can do is to contribute back the the community by open sourcing everything we do.
 We have everything to gain from the success of others.
 Open source doesn't mean copying others stuff, and being a free loader.
 We strive to learn from and contribute to each step of the process.

 ### Inspiration

 I've been inspired by rocketry teams such as [Waterloo](https://www.waterloorocketry.com/), [Queens](https://qret.ca/), [Etes](https://rockets.etsmtl.ca/), and [Oronos](https://oronospolytechnique.com/en.html).
 Waterloo is extremely helpful due to all of their documentation being public on their website.
 I've visited Queens a few times and they are always okay with sharing info.
-Without these two teams, MARS' success would be a lot harder.
+Without these two teams, Sonic Avionics' success would be a lot harder.

 #### CAN bus